asreview/asreview/docs/source/server/authentication.rst

 ASReview LAB Server provides an easy way to log in with your GitHub, ORCID, or Google account.
 This allows users to authenticate themselves without the need to create a separate account.
-More Oauth providers are supported but not documented or extensively tested.
+More OAuth providers are supported but not documented or extensively tested.

-See the :doc:`configuration` details for more information on how to configure your ASReview on your server to enable Oauth.
+See the :doc:`configuration` details for more information on how to configure your ASReview on your server to enable OAuth.

 .. figure:: ../../images/server_signin.png
 	:alt: Sign in with GitHub, ORCID, or Google account

 Basic authentication
 --------------------

 ASReview LAB Server provides an easy way to create an account with your email.

 .. figure:: ../../images/server_email.png
    :alt: Create account with email and password

 Authentication with remote user
 -------------------------------

-ASReview LAB Server provides the option to outsource authentication completely to a webserver or middleware application that is placed in front of ASReview.
+ASReview LAB Server provides the option to outsource authentication completely to a web server or middleware application that is placed in front of ASReview.
-This is a common pattern in webhosting: we use a webserver like Nginx to implement authentication (for example, using its built-in modules for things like LDAP authentication), and let it *reverse proxy* to the webapplication we want to serve (ASReview).
-The webserver then only needs to pass on the information about the user (such as username, full name, email address) to ASreview in the HTTP headers.
+This is a common pattern in web hosting: we use a web server like Nginx to implement authentication (for example, using its built-in modules for things like LDAP authentication), and let it *reverse proxy* to the web application we want to serve (ASReview).
+The web server then only needs to pass on the information about the user (such as username, full name, email address) to ASReview in the HTTP headers.

 Although this is a powerful feature that allows one to leverage a myriad of authentication options, **it should be used with caution**.
-If the webserver is not properly configured, ASReview will be improperly secured.
+If the web server is not properly configured, ASReview will be improperly secured.

 Note that if the user specified by the remote user header does not yet exist, it